The Freelancer's Mobile Office: Systems and Tools Every Freelancer Needs

 Acuity Scheduling

-Want to offer clients a simple way to book time with you without having to play phone or email tag?
+Want to offer clients a simple way to book time with you without playing phone or email tag?
 Acuity Scheduling is it.
 Squarespace owns it, so they work well together.

 TidyCal

 If you're on a tight budget and need a booking plugin, look at TidyCal.
-It allows you to sell, book, and run group Zoom and Google Meet sessions, which makes it perfect for online course creators and consultants.
+It lets you sell, book, and run group Zoom and Google Meet sessions, making it perfect for online course creators and consultants just starting out.

 You Need A Task Management System